AZWildcats2014/PersonalSite/README.md

 - Created a Contact Me card
 - Aligned the text and objects to center, to make whitespace less pronounced
 - added LinkedIn and Github icons/links.

+2/3/2020
+- Completed base project
+- Will add color as seen fit